clmoreno/ConfValidator/README.md

 :param options: <list> <required> A list of valid option in the configuration file, one of this options must be present in the configuration file.
 :param required: <bool> If True the option must be present in the configuration file.
 Default: False
 :param valid_values: :param valid_values: <list> If specified the option must contain some of these values.
-:param default_value:  <string> If value is not present this is the default value.
+:param default_value:  <String> If value is not present this is the default value.
 Default: None
-:param default_option:  <string> If option is not present this is the default value.
+:param default_option:  <String> If option is not present this is the default value.
 Default: None
 ```